 Understanding the specific gaps in your coverage is the first step toward protecting your interests.
 Here are the six most common and most damaging gaps we see Pacific Palisades fire victims encounter.

-Gap #1 — Your Dwelling Coverage vs. Actual Rebuild Cost
+What Is the Gap Between Your Dwelling Coverage and Actual Rebuild Cost?

 Your dwelling coverage (Coverage A) is the policy limit for rebuilding the physical structure of your home.
 If your home was insured for $1.5 million and it costs $2.2 million to rebuild at current Pacific Palisades construction prices, you have a $700,000 gap — regardless of what your policy says about replacement value.